Just5KY/dotfiles/README.md

 # dotfiles
-Personal customization files used on Windows and/or Linux desktop experience.
+Personal customization files used on Windows and/or Linux experience.

 Inspired by [Xcad2k/dotfiles](https://github.com/xcad2k/dotfiles)